GEM-benchmark/NL-Augmenter/transformations/spanish_gender_swap/README.md

 We wrote the code for this transformation.
 The list of nouns to be changed was obtained from the following sources:
 - a couple hundred masculine/feminine word pairs from (Zmigrod et al., 2019), available at https://github.com/rycolab/biasCDA/blob/master/animacy/spanish.tsv, with a few small corrections
 - a list of demonym pairs from https://www.rae.es/dpd/ayuda/paises-y-capitales-con-sus-gentilicios (*Diccionario panhispánico de dudas*)
-- an extensive list of Spanish nouns with feminine equivalents from Wiktionary (https://en.wiktionary.org/)
+- a few thousand Spanish nouns with feminine equivalents from Wiktionary (https://en.wiktionary.org/)
 - a selection of anglicisms (e.g., *teen*, *ranger*, *troleador*) from (Moreno-Fernández, F. 2018a), available at https://cervantesobservatorio.fas.harvard.edu/sites/default/files/diccionario_anglicismos.pdf
 - a list of nouns with a common gender ("sustantivos comunes en cuanto al género") from the following sources:
   - https://www.rae.es/dpd/g%C3%A9nero (*Diccionario panhispánico de dudas*)